mekaron/articles/agilecontent/fromprojecttoprocess.md

 In order to solve this, localization project managers are constantly fighting to get acknowledgement for the fact that they're running into problems because of what happens earlier, when the content is created.
 Their solution usually is to try to be advisors to all departments, basically telling people to change the way they work so the Loc Department won't experience as many problems.
 This usually doesn't work out so well.
 Most Localization Managers just hit a wall when trying to accomplish anything outside their own department.
 Which leaves them being the person always trying to make people's lives harder.

+## the real problem: your organizational structure
+What most companies fail to see is that the issue lies in the organizational structure.
+In treating translations as projects, you establish a matrix organization - and a very special one.
+In matrix organizations you usually run projects in order to improve the primary or supporting processes.
+In this case, the projects are meant to do additional processing on the products coming out of your operational process.
+Which is a very inefficient and ineffective way of treating something that could possibly make the difference between international growth or failure.

-## distinguishing projects from processes
+## Projects vs processes

-Projects and processes might seem very similar, but they're fundamentally different in how you achieve results
+Projects and processes might seem very similar, but they're fundamentally different in how you achieve results.

+"Simply put, a process is a set procedure that involves a sequence of steps that need to be taken in order to produce a result, whereas a project is a temporary course of action that aims to deliver a distinctive product, service, or result."

-Projects are one-off events, that have a fixed time, a fixed scope and fixed resources.
+In other words, projects are one-off events, that have a fixed time, a fixed scope and fixed resources.
 Project managers are to deliver the result on a deadline, without having to account for how they do this.
 If they run into problems, they usually fix it in an ad hoc manner, because the only purpose is to deliver on time.
 A project consists of a number of phases.

-Processes run in repeatable cycles.
-Pocess managers make sure the process runs in flow and is therefore predictable.
+Processes on the other hand run in repeatable cycles.
+Pocess managers make sure the process runs in flow and is therefore predictable and scalable.
 They detect bottlenecks and find the root cause.
 In order to solve these bottlenecks and improve the process, they could initiate small projects.

 Although a lot of steps in a translation project are repeated over and over again, so you could argue it has aspects of a process, in most cases they are handled as projects.
 Budgets, translators and other resources are allocated for the project specifically, styleguides and terminology lists are created, scope must be defined and there is a specific deadline.
 There is a project manager who sends out files and tells translators and other project employees what to do when.

-## The real problem?
-The matrix organization
+## The problem with projects
-What most companies fail to see is that the issue lies in the organizational structure.
-And the people that are capable of seeing this - the localization project managers, need to be quite couragious to advocate it, as it would take being open to making themselves and their department obsolete.

-By looking at translations as projects, what you do is you establish a project organization.
-In matrix organizations you usually have projects in order to improve the primary or supporting processes, but here the projects are meant to do additional processing on the products coming out of your operational process.

 These projects have no connection with the value stream of the primary processes.
 For clarity's sake, here's a definition of a value stream: